 How to donate quality second-hand items

-Donating items can be a great way to give them a second chance at life and reduce the amount of waste going to landfill.
+Donating items gives them a second life and helps reduce waste going to landfill.

 How can you decide if you should donate something or if you should reuse, repair, or recycle it?